mhbuehler/GenAIExamples/MultimodalQnA/docker_compose/intel/hpu/gaudi/README.md

 ]
 ```

-To delete all uploaded videos along with data indexed with `$INDEX_NAME` in REDIS.
+To delete all uploaded files along with data indexed with `$INDEX_NAME` in REDIS.

 ```bash
 curl -X POST \